bencavins/python-phase-3-national-park-visits-mock/README.md

   - NationalParks should be initialized with a name, as a string
 - `NationalPark property name`
   - Returns the NationalPark's name
-  - Should not be able to change after the NationalPark is created
-  - hint: hasattr()

 #### Trip